opencv/opencv/doc/tutorials/core/interoperability_with_OpenCV_1/interoperability_with_OpenCV_1.markdown

 Now, remember that you need to link to your application all the modules you use, and in case you are on Windows using the *DLL* system you will need to add, again, to the path all the binaries.
-For more in-depth information if you're on Windows read @ref Windows_Visual_Studio_How_To and for Linux an example usage is explained in @ref Linux_Eclipse_Usage.
+For more in-depth information if you're on Windows read @ref tutorial_windows_visual_studio_Opencv and for Linux an example usage is explained in @ref tutorial_linux_eclipse.

 Now for converting the *Mat* object you can use either the *IplImage* or the *CvMat* operators.
 While in the C interface you used to work with pointers here it's no longer the case.
 In the C++